Cleitus the Black

 Cleitus the Black (Κλεῖτος ὁ μέλας; c.
 375 BC – 328 BC) was an officer of the Macedonian army led by Alexander the Great.
-He saved Alexander's life at the Battle of the Granicus in 334 BC and was killed by him in a drunken quarrel six years later.
+He saved Alexander's life at the Battle of the Granicus in 334 BC, only to be murdered by him in a drunken quarrel six years later.
 Cleitus was the son of Dropidas (who was the son of Critias) and brother of Alexander's nurse, Lanike.
 He would be given the epithet 'the Black' to distinguish him from Cleitus the White.

 Military service

-Cleitus was made a commander of the Greek Cavalry under Philip II, a position he would retain under Alexander the Great.
+Cleitus was made a commander of the Macedonian Cavalry under Philip II, a position he would retain under Alexander the Great.

 At the Battle of the Granicus in 334 BC, when Alexander was being assailed by both Rhosaces and Spithridates, Cleitus severed Spithridates's arm before the Persian satrap could bring it down on Alexander, thus saving his life.

 He would later be promoted to one of the two commanders of the companion cavalry following the trial and execution of Philotas.